haitham-al-mughrabi/qa-unified-dashboard/TICKET_ANALYZER_README.md

 ## Quarter Detection

-The application automatically detects which quarter each sheet belongs to based on the sheet name:
+The application automatically detects which quarter each sheet belongs to based on:
+1. **Sheet name** (e.g., "January 2025", "Feb", "Q2 Report")
+2. **File name** (e.g., "Q2_2025.xlsx", "April_tickets.xlsx") - used when sheet name doesn't contain month info

+**Quarter Mapping:**
-- **Q1 (January - March)**: Sheet names containing "January", "Jan", "February", "Feb", "March", "Mar", or "Q1"
+- **Q1 (January - March)**: "January", "Jan", "February", "Feb", "March", "Mar", or "Q1"
-- **Q2 (April - June)**: Sheet names containing "April", "Apr", "May", "June", "Jun", or "Q2"
+- **Q2 (April - June)**: "April", "Apr", "May", "June", "Jun", or "Q2"
-- **Q3 (July - September)**: Sheet names containing "July", "Jul", "August", "Aug", "September", "Sep", or "Q3"
+- **Q3 (July - September)**: "July", "Jul", "August", "Aug", "September", "Sep", or "Q3"
-- **Q4 (October - December)**: Sheet names containing "October", "Oct", "November", "Nov", "December", "Dec", or "Q4"
+- **Q4 (October - December)**: "October", "Oct", "November", "Nov", "December", "Dec", or "Q4"

-The quarter cards will only appear if at least one month from that quarter is detected in your Excel file.
+The quarter cards will only appear if at least one month from that quarter is detected.
+This is especially useful for single-sheet Excel files where the month is in the filename.

 ## Browser Compatibility